 Jerusalem, 1948.
-On the night of the fifth of January, just a few weeks after the partition vote of the colonial British palestine. the Semiramis hotel in the was bombed.
+On the night of the fifth of January, just a few weeks after the partition vote of the colonial British palestine, the Semiramis hotel was bombed.
 It was a small family hotel in the area of Qatamon.
 The attack was carried out by the zionist militia group called Haganah, suspecting that the hotel may hide Palestinian commanders.
 And in spite of enfearing the locals to vacate their homes so they could be occupied.
 The inteligence of the Haganah was proven wrong as many civilians were killed in the act, including the Spanish vice-consul Manuel Allende Salazar, my grand uncle.

 "Like Manolete on the eve of his death" was ironically among the last phrases he spoke that are known of.

 In june 2015 I was invited to the Tel Aviv Studient Film festival.
 They toured us all around the "Holy Land" for a week.
 Leading to a very complex scheme of perceptions that developed as a mosaic throughout three visits between 2015 and 2017.

 Through different techniques, mixed-media and formats, this project explores the personal experience in trying to understand what led to the killing of Manuel, the creation of the state of Israel and the Palestinian struggle in a post-colonial process.
 Combining present and past.
 My travel experience merges with the last days of Manuel and how that history could be seen from todays new media.

 "This land Is Your Land"